-The Subject Property conforms with the lot standards for townhomes in the CGO Zone.
+The Subject Property conforms with the lot standards development in the LMUTC Zone.

 (b) Minimum Lot Area Standards for Individual Systems

 If a proposed subdivision is situated in a portion of the County not planned to be served by public water and/or sewer facilities, lots shall be designed to comply with the minimum lot area standards for individual systems in Subtitle 22: On-Site Sewage Disposal Systems, of the County Code, and the Ten Year Water and Sewerage Plan.
 The primary entrance(s) of principal buildings (or the buildable area of lots, for subdivisions);